MattOhare1999/dissertation/documentation/timelog.md

 ### 2 Oct 2019

-*1 hour* Recommended reading by advisor with notes - A Large-Scale Study of iPhone App Launch Behaviour
+*1 hour* Recommended reading by supervisor with notes - A Large-Scale Study of iPhone App Launch Behaviour
+*1 hour* Done some python and matplotlib revision

 ### 3 Oct 2019

-*1 hour* Wrote up week 1 status report and planned for meeting with advisor
+*1 hour* Wrote up week 1 status report and planned for meeting with supervisor
+*0.5 hour* Meeting with supervisor
-*1 hour* Recommended reading by advisor with notes - A Large-Scale Study of iPhone App Launch Behaviour
+*1 hour* Recommended reading by supervisor with notes - A Large-Scale Study of iPhone App Launch Behaviour

 ### 4 Oct 2019

 *0.5 hour* Wrote up meeting mintues
+*1 hour* Done some more python and matplotlib revision

+### 6 Oct 2019

+*0.5 hour* Wrote up some more notes and re-evalauted plan